simaaghazade/simaaghazade/README.md

 👋 About Me

-   Hi, I'm <a href="/">Sima Aghazade</a> — a frontend developer passionate about building scalable and user-friendly web applications.
+   Hi, I'm Sima Aghazade — a frontend developer passionate about building scalable and user-friendly web applications.
 I have experience working on CRM platforms and e-commerce projects, using technologies like React, TypeScript, and       Next.js.

 💻 What I Do